 Tour operators tend to obtain special package-only rates from their suppliers which are significantly lower than if these components were sold as standalone items.

 Pricing in real-time allows the tour operator to sell attractive packages to tourists while keeping control over their own margins.
+This is the answer to the question of how to increase sales in travel business.

 Because the chain of distribution is dynamic (availability and price are constantly changing), there are further opportunities for tour operators to maximize their profits.